 - A) Inner Boat Basin.
-Fishing from vessels, floats, docks or embankments of the Inner Boat Basin is prohibited. - B) Citizens Dock, Work Dock, and Admin Dock.
-Fishing and crabbing are permitted on Citizens' Dock, the Work Dock and the Admin Dock only from sunrise to sunset, and so long as it does not interfere with commercial activity. - C) Whaler Island.
+Fishing from vessels, floats, docks or embankments of the Inner Boat Basin is prohibited. - B) Citizens Dock.
+Fishing and crabbing are permitted on Citizens' Dock only between the approach and the fuel dock and only from sunrise to sunset.
+Fishing from Citizens Dock after sundown is prohibited. - C) Whaler Island.
 Fishing and crabbing is permitted from South West of Restroom to Launch ramp jetty. - D) Outer Boat Basin Eelgrass Mitigation Area Zone 1.
 (See Exhibit "A")